ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 atop -afm 1
 ```

-To see what service's are consuming the most load:
+To see what services are consuming the most load:
 ```bash
 atop -afp 1
 ```